8 Countries Near Turkey and the reasons you must visit

 Bulgaria lies just northeast of Turkey along the Black Sea coast.

-Bulgaria is home to many ancient ruins from both Roman and Byzantine Empires as well as stunning natural landscapes like Rila National Park with its vast meadows of wildflowers in summertime.
+Bulgaria is home to many ancient ruins from both the Roman and Byzantine Empires as well as stunning natural landscapes like Rila National Park with its vast meadows of wildflowers in summertime.

 Bulgaria also boasts some of Eastern Europe’s best skiing destinations during winter months making it a popular tourist destination year-round.